 The OG of advertising media, print ads in newspapers and magazine are still available, but offer more relevance for audiences within a given area or topic concentration.
 For example, if you’re looking for exposure within a specific metro area or want to reach audiences who read publications covering only business or sports, ads placed in a large city newspaper or a trade or industry magazine can be the perfect choice.
 Print ads also offer the advantage of being static, allowing for ads to include more information than a radio or television ad running in real time to audiences for a limited time.
 So, is newspaper or magazine advertising an effective choice?

 Newspapers can offer both national appeal for ads placed in the largest publications circulated broadly around the country or regional appeal for the major outlets in the big cities and surrounding suburbs.
-According to information from Gaebler, a full-page black and white ad in The Wall Street Journal’s national edition costs $164,300.
-That means for the cost of a TV spot during the big game, you could run a full month’s worth of full-page ads, reaching a circulation of 1,321,827 every day, using numbers reported by WSJ.
-That’s a net reach of more than 40.98 million added up – less than just a single ad in the big game, but offering repetition to the target audience.
+According to information provided by Dow Jones, a full-page black and white ad in The Wall Street Journal’s national edition costs $277,200.
+That means for the cost of a TV spot during the big game, you could run nearly a months’ worth (about 20 days) of full-page ads, reaching a circulation of 1,011,200 every day – that’s a net reach of more than 20 million added up.

 Magazines offer an alternative to newspapers and typically have a broader audience that reaches nationwide.
-Your choice of outlet can be on reach, with publications like ESPN The Magazine having some of the greatest reach across all channels – 102,245 readers, according to MPA – The Association of Magazine Media.
-Or it can be on topic, targeting a specific fashion audience with something like Cosmopolitan or a business audience with Forbes.
+Your choice of outlet can be on reach, with publications like Forbes Magazine having a good amount of reach across all channels – a circulation of 669,672, according to information provided by Forbes.
+Or it can be on topic, targeting a specific fashion audience with something like Cosmopolitan or an adventurer audience with National Geographic.

 The poster child of modern media, advertising on social networks like Facebook has surged in recent years.
 Offering a significantly lower cost on average, social media offers the additional advantage of targeting advertising to a specific demographic.
 That can be a geographic audience, users of a specific age range or gender, and even individuals with particular interests.
 This targeting can ensure a more impactful campaign and make it easier to reach the right audience with every view of your ad.

 Now, there are many ways to structure purchasing for a Facebook marketing campaign, but for the sake of making more direct comparisons to other media platforms, let’s look at the CPM.
-AdEspresso reports in its review of 2016 data that the average CPM for all objectives – website clicks, conversions, app downloads and more – was $7.34.
-That means that, speaking broadly, the $5.2 million spend for the big game could reach an astounding 708,446,866 people through Facebook.
+Fit Small Business reports in its review of 2019 data that the average CPM for all objectives – website clicks, conversions, app downloads and more – was $11.20.
+That means that, speaking broadly, the $5.6 million spend for the big game could potentially reach an astounding 500,000,000 – that’s right, half a billion – people through Facebook.
 And that’s not even factoring in targeting options that can help an ad reach a more exact audience and demographic.